jules2689/trudeau/trudeau/2020-04-18/q_a.md

 ---

 **Question**:
-Many of the cases in Canada have come from the US you said the border agreement is going to stay in place.
+Many of the cases in Canada have come from the United States you said the border agreement is going to stay in place.
-If the US loosens restrictions in the next few weeks, what kind of health threat does that pose to Canadians?
+If the United States loosens restrictions in the next few weeks, what kind of health threat does that pose to Canadians?